Love Island USA season 4: Future appearances

-Courtney Boerner, Deb Chubb and Zeta Morrison all appeared on season one of Love Island Games..
+Courtney Boerner, Deb Chubb and Zeta Morrison all appeared on season one of Love Island Games.

 Sydney Paight appeared as a bombshell on season six of Love Island Australia.

 Boerner, Kat Gibson, and Paight made a guest appearance on Love Island: Beyond the Villa.

 Isaiah Campbell and Paight competed on season two of Love Island Games.

+Chubb will compete on season 42 of The Challenge.

 Production

 Development

 On February 23, 2022, it was announced that the series would no longer air on CBS, who aired the first three seasons.
 The series was picked up for two additional seasons, including the fourth season by Peacock.
 In addition, the series no longer aired on CTV in Canada, who simulcasted the first three seasons with CBS.
 Instead, the series streamed on the CTV website and app, and also aired on the Crave linear channels and streaming, with episodes being added in line with Peacock.
 Additionally, on June 30, 2022, it was revealed that host Arielle Vandenberg would not return for the fourth season.
 Instead, it was revealed that actress and Modern Family star Sarah Hyland would take over as host.

 The season was filmed in Santa Barbara, California.